List of Sanrio characters: Kuromi (2005)

-Mechandise featuring Kuromi first appeared in Japan in 2005.
+Merchandise featuring Kuromi first appeared in Japan in 2005.
 She has three image songs all sung by her voice actress, Junko Takeuchi.
 In the 2020 web series Hello Kitty and Friends: Supercute Adventures, Kuromi is one of the main characters where she's voiced by Jenny Yokobori.
+In the English version of Greedy Greedy and Kuromi's Pretty Journey, she's voiced by singer Diana Garnet.

-In 2021 Sanrio began a marketing campaign for Kuromi in Shibuya and on social media using the slogan "KUROMIfy the World".
-In 2022 Kuromi beat her rival My Melody in the Sanrio Character Rankings for the first time, placing at number three, while My Melody placed at number five.
+In 2021, Sanrio began a marketing campaign for Kuromi in Shibuya and on social media using the slogan "KUROMIfy the World".
+In 2022, Kuromi beat her rival in the Sanrio Character Rankings for the first time, placing at number three, while My Melody placed at number five.